 I’m curious how people feel about comments and interaction?
 And also interactivity between digital gardens in general (like paths connecting the parks of a city? :)).

-Chris has talked enthusiastically about interlinking wikis before (e.g. during the Gardens and Streams IndieWeb session), so that’s a good indicator that there’s something to it.
-For me, perhaps because my wiki is still fairly new, or maybe because I already get the interactivity goodness on my stream and my articles, it’s something I haven’t generally been that interested in for my wiki notes thus far.
+Chris has talked enthusiastically about interlinking wikis before (e.g. during the Gardens and Streams IndieWeb session), so I’m sure there’s something to it.
+For me, I think because I already get the interactivity goodness on my stream and my articles, it’s something I haven’t generally been that interested in for my wiki notes thus far.

-Stian has some use cases for which he would like the interactivity, and it feels like webmentions could go a long way to solving them:
+Stian has some use cases for which he would like the interactivity:

 I know comments have gotten a bad rep on the internet, attracting spam or trolls etc, but on the other hand I feel really frustrated when I can’t leave comments on Andy Matuschak’s notes…